skmahanthi/build-a-supergraph/02-managed-federation/README.md

     uses: ./.github/workflows/_rover-subgraph-publish.yml
     secrets: inherit
     with:
-      subgraph_name: subgraph-a # change this to subgraph-b in that repo
+      subgraph_name: subgraph-a # change to subgraph-b in that repo
       variant: dev
   ```
 - After merging the code to the `main` branch, the `Merge to Main` action will build the docker container, deploy the subgraph application, and finally publish the subgraph schema to Apollo Studio.